What Is Data Compliance And How Do We Implement It?

 What does data compliance mean?

-Data compliance means adherence to laws, regulations, and standards governing the collection, storage, processing, and sharing of data.
-It ensures that organizations handle data responsibly, protecting individuals’ privacy and maintaining data integrity and security.
+Data compliance means adherence to legal requirements, regulations, and compliance standards governing the collection, storage, processing, and sharing of data.
+It ensures that organizations handle data responsibly, protect individuals’ privacy, maintain data integrity, minimize potential risks, and implement security requirements.

 What are the 3 states of data in compliance?